Rugged Maniac

-Rugged Maniac is an annual obstacle course race, otherwise known as a mud run, which is hosted in multiple cities across the United States and Canada.
-Participants run a 5 kilometer (3.1 mile) course with obstacles ranging from muddy water slides, crawling through tunnels, jumping over logs set on fire, and scaling large, curved walls.
-Billionaire entrepreneur Mark Cuban has invested in Rugged Maniac, after meeting them on season 5 of the hit ABC reality show Shark Tank.
+Rugged Maniac, also known as the Mud Run, was an annual obstacle course race, which was hosted in multiple cities across the United States and Canada in 2010-2023.
+Participants completed a 5-kilometer (3.1-mile) course with obstacles that included muddy water slides, crawling through tunnels, jumping over logs set on fire, and scaling large, curved walls.
+Billionaire entrepreneur Mark Cuban invested in Rugged Maniac, after meeting them on season 5 of the hit ABC reality show Shark Tank.
+As of 2024, according to their website, the company has gone out of business.

 History

 Rugged Maniac was first established in June 2010 by founder and CEO, Brad Scudder, a former attorney.
 Rob Dickens, the co-founder and COO, was previously a corporate lawyer on Wall Street at Milbank, Tweed, Hadley & McCloy.

 2010: Inaugural Rugged Maniac event in New England

-In October 2010, the very first Rugged Maniac event was held in Southwick, Massachusetts, where they hosted over 2,000 race participants.
+In October 2010, the first Rugged Maniac event was held in Southwick, Massachusetts, where they hosted over 2,000 race participants.
 Scudder used his savings from the past two years as a lawyer to fund the event.
 The feature race had waves of 330 people every half hour and a festival with music, food and beer for the racers.

 The event has since expanded to 30 event days in the United States and Canada.
 The largest event, held in the inaugural New England location Southwick, MA, boasted approximately 12,000 total race participants in the fall of 2015.